-Leadership REAch2 aspires for high quality leadership by seeking out talent,
+REAch2 aspires for high quality leadership by seeking out talent, developing potential and spotting the possible in people as well as the

 Published Admission Number (PAN)

 The PAN is the number of pupils the school will admit into Reception.
 The admission number for The Globe Primary Academy is 90 pupils.